-Note here is another peripheral, axi_single_spi_0 on the V2C-DAPLink board.
-This is a normal mode SPI ontroller that is used to write to the V2C-DAPLink SD card slot.
+There is another peripheral, axi_single_spi_0 on the V2C-DAPLink board.
+This is a normal mode SPI controller that is used to write to the V2C-DAPLink SD card slot.
 In the example design, this has a base address of 0x40030000.
+The address of this peripheral is not fixed, however, Arm recommends that you do not change the address unless required.

+- Caution -

-The address of this peripheral is not fixed, however, Arm recommends that you not change the address unless required.
-Caution it [0] of axi_gpio_0 must be held LOW while V2C-DAPLink code is executing.
-If your code must be in from V2C-DAPLink, then you must ensure that your code does not set this signal HIGH.
+Bit [0] of axi_gpio_0 must be held LOW while V2C-DAPLink code is executing.
+If your code must be run from V2C-DAPLink, then you must ensure that your code does not set this signal HIGH.